arnaucube/blog/blogo-input/posts/kzg-batch-proof.md

 > **Warning**: I want to state clearly that I'm not a mathematician, I'm just an amateur on math studying in my free time, and this article is just an attempt to try to sort the notes that I took while reading about the KZG Commitments.

 Last week I posted some *[notes on KZG Commitmens](https://arnaucube.com/blog/kzg-commitments.html)*, which overviews the scheme for single proofs.
 The current notes, try to overview the *batch proof* iteraton on KZG Commitments, and the *vector commitment* usage of it.
-Again (as in the previous post), big thanks to [Dankrad Feist](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html) and [Alin Tomescu](https://alinush.github.io/2020/05/06/kzg-polynomial-commitments.html) for their articles which helped me to follow a bit the reasoing behind this, and again, I recommend spending the time reading their articles instead of this current notes.
+Again (as in the previous post), big thanks to [Dankrad Feist](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html) and [Alin Tomescu](https://alinush.github.io/2020/05/06/kzg-polynomial-commitments.html) for their articles which helped me to follow a bit the reasoing behind this, and again, I recommend spending the time **reading their articles ([1](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html), [2](https://alinush.github.io/2020/05/06/kzg-polynomial-commitments.html)) instead of this current notes**.

 #### Batch proof